reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 4. Click "Delete" icon.
 A warning pop-up message will appear:

 5. Click "Delete".
-The project will be deleted from Report Portal.
+The project will be deleted from ReportPortal.

 [ ![Image](Images/userGuide/managingProjects/deleteProject.png) ](https://youtu.be/bipey3GxCiw)